lukezirngibl/msal-react-v2/README.md

   ],
 })

-// I recommend have all the above ^^ in a separate MsalConfig.ts file
+// I recommend having all the above ^^ in a separate MsalConfig.ts file

 const App = () => (
   <AuthProvider